freebasic/fbfrog/readme.txt

 To do:

 - Each input .h is 1 root
-- Make #include expansion optional (-i option to enable?)
-    - But always parse/evaluate them to see #defines/#undefs, just not always preserve the resulting tokens
 - Allow user to concat roots via the CLI, i.e. to specify pre/post-#includes for certain roots (-include <file>?, and make it matter whether it's given before/behind a root?)